 Depending on the type of boiler being installed, new boiler installations costs can range from around £1,000 to £3,750, including installation.
 When you consider that certain replacement parts can cost several hundred pounds, it could be a wise move to make the longer term investment in a replacement boiler.
-Find out more in New Boiler Replacement Costs.
+Find out more in our article on getting a new boiler.

 You should consider a boiler replacement if your boiler is over 8 years old, it's breaking down regularly, difficult for engineers to find replacement parts or your heating bills are on the rise.

 Modern boilers are much more reliable than older units and will even be covered by a warranty period.
 A warranty will see that you're covered by the manufacturer in the event of a fault (terms and conditions permitting) which could save you money.
 In addition, a new boiler will increase the efficiency of your heating system, helping to lower your heating bills.

 As with the vast majority of boiler repairs, a boiler replacement must be carried out by a Gas Safe registered engineer.
 Our network of heating engineers includes heating engineers right across the UK and we check their Gas Safe credentials on a daily basis.
 And it couldn't be simpler to connect with the engineers in your area.

 All you have to do is complete our simple online boiler quotes form, providing some details about the work involved.
 We'll match your needs with engineers qualified to complete the work and you'll receive free quotes from up to 3 companies.
 By comparing multiple quotes, you can be confident that you're getting the most competitive price.
 Click the button below to get started.